 Location

-As already discussed, both Barcelona and Valencia are located on the Spanish Mediterranean Sea, in the west of the country.
-Nevertheless, their location differs from each other.
+As mentioned, both Barcelona and Valencia sit on Spain’s Mediterranean coast, in the east of the country.
+Still, their exact locations differ quite a bit.

 Size

-Regarding transport links, the two cities do not need to feel inferior.
-Both can be easily reached from other Spanish cities or destinations outside Spain.
-Be it by (high-speed) train, long-distance bus, car, or plane.
+When it comes to transportation, neither city falls short.
+Both can be easily reached from other Spanish cities or destinations outside Spain, be it by (high-speed) train, long-distance bus, car, or plane.

 Barcelona has three airports in its vicinity, and Valencia has two.
 Both cities have modern train and bus stations with regular service.